Rewriting Wally for iOS 16 and SwiftUI 4

 A bunch of devices that run Wally 4

 I’m looking forward to be able to add more features to Wally, that don’t involve writing a lot of code, but instead have a more artistic nature.
-I really need to revisit those parts of myself more often.

 Adding a premium subscription

-This new mejor version of Wally will include many new features, such as being able to store more item types in the wallet, changing the look and feel of the app by changing skins etc.
+This new version of Wally will include many new features, such as being able to store more item types in the wallet, changing the look and feel of the app by changing skins etc.

 Reusing functionality

-Furthermore, finally getting around to create a foundation package for all my company apps will make it a lot easier to work on my own apps, and will make sure that they behave more similar, which in turn will make it less problematic for me to work on many apps at once.
+Furthermore, finally getting around to creating a foundation package for all my apps will make it a lot easier to work on my own apps, and will make sure that they behave more similar, which in turn will make it less problematic for me to work on many apps at once.

 Releasing the app